 Liquidity pools enable the market activity between two tokens to happen; they are hosted on decentralized exchanges (also known as DEXs) such as SushiSwap and QuickSwap.
 These liquidity pools often pair tokens with lower supply with other tokens such as a stablecoin, or a more established token such as ETH or wBTC.
 Because these tokens have significant supply they can be used to establish liquidity pairs across a variety of tokens.

-In the case of liquidity pools for tokenized carbon credits, however, the tokenized pools are paired with the KLIMA token; therefore KLIMA itself is the token that provides the liquidity for the on-chain carbon market.
+In the case of liquidity pools for tokenized carbon credits, however, the tokenized pools are paired with the KLIMA token; therefore KLIMA itself is the token that provides the liquidity for the Digital Carbon Market.

-There are two primary reasons why KLIMA is used, and why it is so instrumental in establishing the on-chain carbon market as a mature and stable solution over the long-term.
+There are two primary reasons why KLIMA is used, and why it is so instrumental in establishing the DCM as a mature and stable solution over the long-term.

 First, the way that KlimaDAO uses KLIMA enables it to achieve a state of ‘Protocol Owned Liquidity’.
 In “DeFi 1.0” (i.e. the earlier iterations of DeFi), providing liquidity was mainly incentivised by rewards of the native tokens of the protocol so a user would get X extra tokens when they provided liquidity in the X/USDC Pool.
 Liquidity was therefore owned by individual users who were looking to “farm” the incentive rewards.